- Location: Oklahoma

 Dealer Licensing in Oklahoma

 People need cars.
 No matter what the state of the economy, people will buy new and used vehicles.
 Companies need "rolling stock," trucking services need new rigs, taxi companies need new fleets, and private citizens need cars, vans, SUVs, motorcycles, and trucks―with many people owning multiple vehicles.
-Just about every American over the age of 18 drives and most of those drivers will, at one time, buy a new or used car.
+Most drivers will, at one time, buy a new or used car.

 If you're thinking about opening a new dealership franchise, or if you just want to understand more about the automotive sales industry, you might want to familiarize yourself with the basic automotive dealership rules and regulations.

 Once you study up on the basics with this page, read further details on forms, applications, fees, rules, and regulations at Dealer Forms.

 An automotive dealership is any commercial business engaged in the sales of automobiles, motorcycles, motor scooters, trucks, motor homes, and specialty vehicles.
 To familiarize yourself with the basic rules governing automotive dealerships, you might want to begin by reviewing the Oklahoma Motor Vehicle Commission Laws, available online using the free Adobe Reader.

 While perhaps not ideal reading for a day at the beach, it will, nonetheless, familiarize you with the rules and laws you'll need to know before opening your new or used automobile dealership.